bevy-cheatbook/bevy-cheatbook/src/introduction.md

 The [Chapter Overview][chapter::overview] page will give you a general idea of how the book is structured.

+The text on each page will link to other pages, where you can learn about other things mentioned in the text.
+This helps you jump around the book.

-If you are new to Bevy, or would like a more guided experience, try the [tutorial page][chapter::tutorial].
+If you are new to Bevy, or would like a more guided experience, try the [Guided Tour tutorial][cbtut::guide].
 It will help you navigate the book in an order that makes sense for learning, from beginner to advanced topics.

 The [Bevy Builtins][chapter::builtins] page is a concise cheatsheet of useful